-Again, this is easier said than done; but if you delay in handling a complaint, the customer is only going to become increasingly irate and there’s a risk that even fixing the problem will not create an ambassador for your business.
+Again, this is easier said than done; but if you delay in handling a complaint, the customer is only going to become increasingly irate and there's a risk that even fixing the problem will not create a great impression for your business.

-Quite simply, for a customer, there’s little worse than the feeling that they are not getting the attention of a business when something’s gone wrong.
+Quite simply, for a customer, there's little worse than the feeling that they are not getting the attention of a business when something's going wrong.

 Similarly, make sure customers can reach you promptly and easily, whether it's to do business with you or to raise a problem.
 This means opening as many channels of communication as possible - phones, email, social media, live online chat are all useful tools.
 The important thing is not to keep the customer waiting whatever their reason for wanting to get in touch.